 THE STUFF OF FANTASY

 Sweet Charity has a killer musical score.
 Those six notes Comprising the intro to "Big Spender" are as iconic and recognizable as the Jaws rumble or that Strauss-meets-monolith surge in 2001: A Space Odyssey.
 Aside from the disposable "Rhythm of Life" number, I enjoy all the music in Sweet Charity...the arrangements all being very much of the moment (that being the go go 60s) and terrifically energetic.

 The dancing!
 The dancing!
 The dancing!
 Bob Fosse is my all-time favorite choreographer.
 The genius on display in "Rich Man's Frug," "Big Spender," and "I'm a Brass Band" make this film a musical classic no matter what its flaws.

 |OK, so it's a shameless rip-off of West Side Story's rooftop "America" number, but it's still a lot of fun|

 |Big Spender: Anthem to assembly-line sex|

 You can watch it a hundred times and still find more to catch the eye and captivate.
 The technique of the dancers is impeccable.
-If you doubt it, take a gander at the DVD of the 1999 Broadway revue Fosse.
-"Rich Man's Frug," recreated by some of Broadway's best dancers, is almost jarringly inept in its execution.
-The overly-muscled frames of the contemporary dancers are no match for Fosse's precise isolations.
+If you doubt it, take a gander at the DVD of the 1999 Broadway revue, Fosse.
+"Rich Man's Frug," recreated by some of Broadway's best dancers, is almost jarringly clumsy by comparison.
+The overly-muscled frames of the contemporary dancers are no match for the lithe-yet-strong movie dancers interpreting Fosse's precise isolations.
 The dancers in the 1969 film are like liquid dynamite.